jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Formally the choice of making an extra Protected access controller seems totally arbitrary.
 In practice there are situations in which it’s useful to work with members that can be accessible to the interface holder, but not accessible to the outside.

 Protected is used in exclusion only.
-It can not be used for ‘outcommenting’ code.
+It cannot be used for ‘outcommenting’ code.

 #### Level Limitation